elastic/cloud-on-k8s/docs/quickstart.md

 ### Securing your cluster

-Any production-grade Elasticsearch deployment should be setup with security.
-There are several ways to achieve that goal.
-We recommend:
+To secure your production-grade Elasticsearch deployment, you can:

-* Using XPack security for encryption and authentication (TODO: link here to a tutorial on how to manipulate certs and auth)
+* Use XPack security for encryption and authentication (TODO: link here to a tutorial on how to manipulate certs and auth)
-* Setting up an ingress proxy layer (TODO: link here to the nginx ingress sample)
+* Set up an ingress proxy layer (TODO: link here to the nginx ingress sample)

 ### Using persistent storage

-The sample cluster we just deployed is using an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which, due to its limitations, may not qualify for production workloads.
+The sample cluster you have just deployed uses an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which may not qualify for production workloads.

 You can request a PersistentVolumeClaim in the cluster specification, to target any PersistentVolume class available in your Kubernetes cluster: